FASD-CAN Caregiver and Whānau Training

 If you'd like to stay updated on these and other news, sign up for our newsletter or become a member!

 SOCI404: Exploring Neuro-Disability in Health, Welfare and Justice Systems is taught by FASD specialist Professor Anita Gibbs.
 It was launched in 2022 and has been enthusiastically received.

-It's be aimed at professionals but caregivers can also do it, particularly if they have already completed some education already.
+It's aimed at professionals but caregivers can also do it, particularly if they have already completed some education already.
 It runs as a 400 level course at the University of Otago, for both distance and on-campus learners.
 The course can be completed as a stand-alone certificate or alongside other courses at Otago.